John Kilby Green & the History of the Toy Theatre

 The Atom Secrets |

-Issue Two was delayed due to printing problems and was sent out with no
+delayed due to printing problems and was sent out with no magazine but an

-magazine but an apology.
-Also included was a re-arranged version of Green’s
+apology.
+Also included was a re-arranged version of Green’s “Blackbeard the

-“Blackbeard the Pirate” in full colour.
-Like “Harlequinade”, “Blackbeard the Pirate”
+Pirate” in full colour.
+Like “Harlequinade”, “Blackbeard the Pirate” also had a

-also had a 1947 copyright stamp and wasn’t made available for sale until after
+1947 copyright stamp and wasn’t made available for sale until after Issue Two

-“The Bethlehem Story”.
-There was to be fourth issue, including Speaight’s “The
+Bethlehem Story”.
+There was to be fourth issue, including Speaight’s “The Atom

 salary, and it was never released.
 The demise of the “Model Stage” was quickly